turbot/steampipe-plugin-aws/docs/tables/aws_lightsail_bucket.md

-Here's the Steampipe table documentation for the `aws_lightsail_bucket` table, following the format you've provided:

 ---
 title: "Steampipe Table: aws_lightsail_bucket - Query AWS Lightsail Buckets using SQL"
 description: "Allows users to query AWS Lightsail Buckets and retrieve detailed information such as bucket configuration, access rules, tags, and more."
 ---

 # Table: aws_lightsail_bucket - Query AWS Lightsail Buckets using SQL